MicrochipTech/PIC32CXBZ2_WBZ45x_ZIGBEE_MULTISENSOR_TEMPHUM13_CLICK/README.md

 - Make sure the "Files of type" is "C Source files" while adding ".c" files and "Header files" while adding ".h" files.
 - Select the folder and click "add".

-**Step 8** - From Projects, go to Source files->config->default->zigbee->z3device->multiSensor->multiSensor.c and replace the following code.
+**Step 8** - From Projects, go to Source files->config->default->zigbee->z3device->multiSensor->multiSensor.c and replace the "updateSensorsAttributeValues(void)" function with the below code.
 In the "updateSensorsAttributeValues(void)" function comment code lines 235 to 241 and add the following code line to update the temperature and relative humidity measurement from the Temp&Hum13 click.

 ```
 static void updateSensorsAttributeValues(void)